ayushrath63/UCLA_CS32/Notes/13-GenericProgramming.md

 Template classes are useful when building container classes, such as linked lists.

+1. A derived class that must initialize member variables of the base class must use the initializer list
+2. A derived function should not access private variables from the base class.

 ### Part 4: The Standard Template Library (STL)

 The STL is a collection of pre-written classes that are built using templates.